 - your exam response

-- as noted above, you should also have signed and submitted the SGS Form - Comprehensive or Qualifying Exam Notice
+- as noted above, you should also have signed and submitted the SGSPA Form - Comprehensive or Qualifying Exam Notice

 See PhD Guidelines for full proposal format and expectations.